-- All gates are locked except at the start and end of the school day - Doors are kept closed to prevent intrusion - Visitors and volunteers enter at the reception and must sign in - Visitors and volunteers are identified by red (staff) yellow (safe visitors) lanyards - Children are only allowed home during the school day with adults/carers with parental responsibility or permission being given - All children leaving or returning during the school day have to sign out and in - Empty classrooms have windows closed.
-This is not the case during the pandemic so as to ensure ventilation throughout the school building.
+- All gates are locked except at the start and end of the school day - Doors are kept closed to prevent intrusion - Visitors and volunteers enter at the reception and must sign in - Visitors and volunteers are identified by yellow lanyards - Shamblehurst PTA members wear purple lanyards at school events. - Children are only allowed home during the school day with adults/carers with parental responsibility or permission being given. - All children leaving or returning during the school day have to sign out and in - Empty classrooms have windows closed.